-Enjoyable walking, running, and cycling areas in the USA
+Enjoyable walking, running, and cycling areas in the USA.
+Join me as we talk about my favorite runs (and hikes and bikes)

 By Mark D. Harris

 After retiring from the US Army in September 2016, I took a new job in Tennessee.
-My schedule prevented me from doing one of my favorite things, running, since 12 September.
+My schedule prevented me from doing one of my favorite things, running.
 Today, however, I took a glorious 5-miler in the Wolf River Nature Area outside Germantown, TN.
 Running there reminded me of some of my favorite places to run, bike, or walk, throughout the United States.
 These trails are relatively easy, and located close to urban areas.
-Unlike some of the trails considered “Best in the US” for running, these are short and accessible to casual walkers, runners, bikers, and hikers.
+Unlike some of the trails considered “Best in the US” for running, these are (generally) short and accessible to casual walkers, runners, bikers, and hikers.

 Bolsa Chica Ecological Reserve – Mostly a walk but can be a run, you will find terrific shorebirds in this coastal estuary near the city of Huntington Beach.
 The nearby Upper Newport Bay Ecological Reserve is also worth a walk.